25 January 2021 to 28 January 2021

 The Marie Jahoda Winter School 2021 “Research and Activism” will address the interrelationship between both scientific and political activism in the 21st century and under the conditions of the digital age.
 The winter school will jointly be held by the Department of Sociology of the University of Vienna and the Digital Futures at Work Research Centre from the Universities of Sussex and Leeds in the UK.
-To PhD students in sociology and related disciplines from around the world, the summer school will provide the opportunity to reflect and to exchange insights on the link between academic research and political or societal activism.
+To PhD students in sociology and related disciplines from around the world, the winter school will provide the opportunity to reflect and to exchange insights on the link between academic research and political or societal activism.
 Students will benefit from the winter school in two major ways: First, they may present and get feedback on their PhD projects in which they analyse the interrelation between research and activism.
 Second, PhD students who are activists themselves may present their research and discuss how they reconcile these roles.
 The PhD projects may be based on a wide range of research methods including action research.

 Prof Dr Ulrich Brand, University of Vienna, Austria

 Prof Dr Kate Hardy, University of Leeds, UK